top of page

 Vice Chair: Dee Dukes (Wynnefield Community Neighbors Association)

-Treasurer: Eugene Desyatnik (Bella Vista Neighbors Association)
+Secretary: Eugene Desyatnik (Bella Vista Neighbors Association)

 MISSION: